100% Satisfaction Guaranteed

 Other states, such as South Carolina, also have similar services.
 The common denominator that these services share is that they are publicly operated.

 Mugshot websites, on the other hand, are privately operated.
-They are specialized sites that scrape off information from public records (arrest and criminal records, specifically) and publicly offer this information on their database.
+They are specialized sites that scrape off information from the public (arrest and criminal records, specifically) and publicly offer it on their database.

-Because the content of mug shot websites specifically focuses on crimes, you may see drug charges, felony charges, and other kinds of criminal charges included on these sites.
+Because the content of mugshot websites focuses explicitly on crimes, you may see drug charges, felony charges, and other criminal charges included on these sites.
 Besides this description is the mugshot of the person that the police took.

 To navigate through a mugshot website, you only need to search through their platform and scroll through the search results.
 You will be able to find accused conspirators and other arrested people.